Some generalizations of the DDVV and BW inequalities: DDVV-type inequality for quaternionic matrices

 \section{DDVV-type inequality for quaternionic matrices}

 In this section, we generalize the BW inequality and the DDVV inequality to quaternionic matrices by the same idea as in the last section.
 In this case, it turns out that both of the optimal constants $c$ are double of that for complex matrices, mainly because the multiplication of $\mathbf{i}, \mathbf{j}, \mathbf{k}$ is anti-commutative.
-The proof is carried out simply by mapping a quaternionic matrix into a complex matrix and then using the known inequalities for complex matrices.
+The proof is carried out simply by mapping a quaternionic matrix into a complex matrix and then using the known inequalities for complex matrices in a fashion analogous to what we have done with proving Theorem \ref{Thm-Hermitian}.

 Let

 where $X_1, X_2 \in M(n,\mathbb{C})$.
 It is easy to see

 For $X, Y \in M(n,\mathbb{H})$, let